alumina-lang/alumina/README.md

 TBD:

-- Standard library contains only the bare essentials
+- Standard library is only usable on Linux-like targets
 - Probably a lot of bugs and miscompilations
-- Linux only

 Full list of missing features, open questions, bugs and ideas for the future in [MISSING.md](./MISSING.md)